alexandru/alexn.org/_posts/2017-10-15-functional-programming.md

 Don't believe the opinions of people on the Internet, mine included.
 Learn some Functional Programming instead, the real stuff, not the pop lambda-infused mumbo jumbo, then you can make up your own mind.
-At the very least it's fun and you've got nothing to lose.
+At the very least, it's fun, and you've got nothing to lose.

-Thus far I found these two books to be really good as an introduction to FP:
+Thus far, I found these two books to be good as an introduction to FP:

 - [Haskell Programming from First Principles](http://haskellbook.com/)
 - [Functional Programming in Scala](https://www.manning.com/books/functional-programming-in-scala)